mpiersonsmela/SeqVerify/README.md

 # SeqVerify
 SeqVerify is a Python-based command line tool for analysis of whole genome sequencing data for gene-editing verification.
-It performs insertion site detection, copy number variation (CNV) analysis through CNVPytor, and bacterial contamination detection through KRAKEN2 and BRACKEN.
+It performs insertion site detection, copy number variation (CNV) analysis through CNVPytor, bacterial contamination detection through KRAKEN2 and BRACKEN, and variant calling and filtering aided by SnpEff and SnpSift.

 ## Install